 Advice for People Moving to Bozeman, Montana – Part 1

-We did it.
-We spent hours asking long time Bozeman residents what they want new residents to know.
+We spent time asking long time Bozeman residents what they want new residents to know.
 What to do.
 More importantly, what NOT to do.
 Big things.
 Small things.
 Many of these items should apply to visitors too.

 We'll be happy to add to this list.
 Just remember, these items came from folks we spoke with.
 We didn't create this list ourselves.
 This stuff is just the basics of making life easier on everyone.